prisma/prisma-examples/databases/sql-server/README.md

 ```

 > **Note:** The database URL uses the `SA` (super admin) user of the database and the same password as defined in `docker-compose.yml`.
+> If you are running on macOS, you may need to use `encrypt=DANGER_PLAINTEXT` to work around the current TLS limitation.

 ### 5. Introspect your database